perseideus/perseideus/README.md

 kkotsuu, hes lowkey funny and is one of the people who matches my sarcastic energy. i don't have to sugarcoat things around him because he’s on the same wavelength:) [me !] wanna femboy rp aush</p>

 banana, she is a genuinely great friend, and the talent she has for making ponies is honestly amazing icl.
-But then there’s her sense of humor😓 it’s completely unhinged and her jokes are so chaotic that they genuinely scare me sometimes, overall shes a good friend to be with:))</p>
+But then there’s her sense of humor😓 it’s completely unhinged and her jokes are so chaotic that they genuinely scare me sometimes, overall shes a good friend to be with:))
 -----------
 call me aush, aushen or any nicknames you'd love to call me:)) also C+H, INT and CUDDLE me anytime! im friendly trust trust, just a little bit shy and don't know how to keep conversations going, if youre also going to be mean unnecessarily im gonna match your attitude